Q&A: Are Face Mask Requirements Legal?

 But even a simple cloth face covering has become political.

-Earlier this month, for example, California Gov. Gavin Newsom issued guidance that required most Californians to wear masks in most public settings.
+This month, for example, California Gov. Gavin Newsom issued guidance that requires most Californians to wear masks in most public settings.
 Public health officials say masks can prevent wearers, whether or not they're expressing symptoms of COVID-19, from spreading the virus to others.
 Newsom's mandate drew pushback from both residents and local officials, who argued that the governor doesn't have the legal authority to make masks a requirement.

-But, according to Lindsay Wiley, the director of the Health Law and Policy Program at American University, there is a legal basis for mandatory masks.
+But according to Lindsay Wiley, the director of the Health Law and Policy Program at American University, there is a legal basis for mandatory masks.

-In an interview with NPR's Weekend Edition Sunday, Wiley said "state and local governments have really quite broad authority" to require the public to wear masks during a pandemic.
+In an interview with NPR's Weekend Edition Sunday, Wiley said, "State and local governments have really quite broad authority" to require the public to wear masks during a pandemic.
 This interview has been edited for length and clarity.

 What's the legal basis for making people cover their faces?